Yusuf-YENICERI/React-Native-Starter-Template/README.md

 📁 navigation -> This folder includes the tabs inside the app.
 Each tab make use of a screen.
 So that folder make use of ```📁 screens``` folder.

 🗄 App.js -> It includes the whole tabs app has.

+## ❓ What should be add to template?

+Well, animation while switching between tabs should be add.
+One can use ```materialBottomTabNavigator``` with just changing the line 24 in ```navigation\tabs.js``` and can have the animation effect, yet there isn't any animation for default case.

+## 📷 Screenshots

 ## References